jefffriesen/react-slingshot/README.md

-Forked and slightly modified for a React meetup in Ahmedebad, India.
-This likely won't stay as up-to-date as the original: https://github.com/coryhouse/react-slingshot
+Forked and slightly modified for a [React meetup in Ahmedebad, India](http://www.meetup.com/Ahmedabad-ReactJS-Meetup/events/230242758/).
+This likely won't stay as up-to-date as the original repo so you may want to head over there to get the latest: https://github.com/coryhouse/react-slingshot

 But there are some diagrams in the demo folder that maybe useful.
 Feel free to fork this and make it your own, or even contribute back to it.
+Sources and reference material for the meetup: https://github.com/franceindia/React-Ahmedabad-Meetup

 # React Slingshot!